mzdravkov/mosquitoes/README.md

 5. Get the top N proteins by relevance.

 ## Prerequisites:
-You have to have python3 installed.
+You have to have python3 installed, with version >= 3.8.

 You have to have the **blat** executable in the your PATH.